kadieclancy/CIE/README.md

 # CIE
-MatLab code to extract CIE color features
+MatLab code to extract CIE color features from a png image.